Early years…

 Sarra joined NHS at the beginning of the global pandemic as an instructional designer, producing healthcare training including eLearning, animation, illustration, video and design projects as part of the technology enhanced learning team.

-As a member of NHS England research in simulated training and immersive research, AI research and the Paramedic Ambulance Service research group; her primary interest is in designing safe experiences for vulnerable users, in potentially traumatic virtual training environments.
+As a member of NHS England research in simulated training and immersive research, AI research and the Paramedic Ambulance Service research group; her primary interest is in designing safe experiences for vulnerable users with the aim being.. to safely extend VR to trauma training experiences.

 In addition to this, she is responsible for mentoring T-Level and work experience students in which she mentors young adults in digital design practice and processes.

-Outside of this, she produces Cyanotype Print photograms/photography and ceramics as well as illustration and animation projects that allow for experimentation and personal work.
+Outside of this, she produces Cyanotype Print photograms/photography and ceramics as well as illustration and animation projects.
+This time is essential, allowing her to experiment without constraint and produce personal work.

 Today…

 Sarra has designed a new research project proposal, entitled ‘Shepherd’s shield’.
 This project builds on her immersive practice based research as an animator, her training as an interaction designer and her experience as an indie game developer.
-Because of this, the project is consequentially located at the intersection between videogames theory, learning design theory and interaction design theory.
+Because of this, the research project is located at the intersection between videogames theory, learning design theory and interaction design theory.
 It is currently in the literature search and review stage.
+She is currently talking with various research groups and asking if there is a need to have a set of design principles that specifically focus on learner safeguarding in virtual learning experiences, focusing on human factors.

 To discover more about Shepherd’s shield, you will need a password to unlock the research page.
 At this time it remains confidential and is only available to Academic researchers working within this field of enquiry, on request (Please kindly complete the contact form).